New Strings

-"New Strings" is a song written and recorded by American country music artist Miranda Lambert.
-It was released in April 2006 as the fourth and final single from the album Kerosene.
-The song reached #25 on the Billboard Hot Country Songs chart.
+"New Strings" is a song recorded by American country music artist Miranda Lambert.
+It was released on April 22, 2006, as the fourth and final single from her debut album, Kerosene.
+The song reached a peak of number 25 on the Billboard Hot Country Songs chart.

+Content

+Lambert wrote the song herself, and it was produced by Frank Liddell and Mike Wrucke.

 Music video

 A music video was released for the song, directed by Trey Fanjoy.
 It shows color footage of Lambert singing and playing a guitar in a field, lying on a blanket in the grass, and standing by a farm truck.
 Interspersed with this is black-and-white footage of Lambert on tour, in a radio interview, and performing at Joe's Bar in Chicago.
 The color footage was filmed in a suburb of Nashville.